Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Automatic OS Image Upgrade.md

 ### Service Fabric Managed Clusters

 Service fabric managed clusters durability tier is set at  deployment time and cannot be changed after deployment.
 The default durability tier is 'Silver' for 'Standard' clusters and 'Bronze' for 'Basic' clusters.
-See [Service Fabric managed clusters](https://learn.microsoft.com/azure/service-fabric/service-fabric-managed-cluster-overview) for more information.
+See [Enable Automatic OS Image Upgrades](https://learn.microsoft.com/azure/service-fabric/how-to-managed-cluster-modify-node-type#enable-automatic-os-image-upgrades) for more information.

 ### Service Fabric Clusters

 > **Note**
 > Changing durability tier requires updating both the virtual machine scale set resource and the nested node type array in the cluster resource.

-To use automatic OS image upgrade, the node type durability tier must be set to 'Silver' or higher.
+To use Automatic OS Image Upgrade, the node type durability tier must be set to 'Silver' or higher.
 This is the default and recommended setting for new clusters.
-Any node type with a durability of 'Bronze' that will use automatic OS image upgrade will need to have durability tier modified and have a minimum of 5 nodes.
+Any node type with a durability of 'Bronze' that will use Automatic OS Image Upgrade will need to have durability tier modified and have a minimum of 5 nodes.
 See [Service Fabric cluster durability tiers](https://learn.microsoft.com/azure/service-fabric/service-fabric-cluster-capacity#durability-tiers) for more information.

 #### Configure durability tier using ARM template